 The sad thing to me is that when I return to “civilization” and talk about the beauty of clouds in the sky (and not in a raving lunatic kind of way - grin) many people really, really don’t understand what I am talking about.
 I suppose that in our everyday lives we’ve become relatively separated from the weather around us.
 Although many people can tell you if it’s sunny, rainy or snowing outside very few will ever connect to the weather and the other natural events around them in the same way as you will during your bicycle touring adventure.

 You will notice similar disconnects when you discuss upcoming terrain with people in cars or if you exchange notes about an area with someone who drove through it versus someone who rode a bicycle or walked.

-For me a bicycle touring adventure is about taking it slow, enjoying myself and having some fun.
-Although you might be a bit skeptical yourself when you next go on tour take a few moments to REALLY notice your surroundings including the objects found in the sky.
+For me, a bicycle touring adventure is about taking it slow, enjoying myself and having some fun.
+Although you might be a bit sceptical yourself when you next go on tour take a few moments to REALLY notice your surroundings including the objects found in the sky.

 A bicycle tour is one of those times when it’s quite all right and natural to have your heads in the clouds from time to time.